angular-redux/ng-redux/README.md

 Note: if you are not familiar with this syntax, go and check out the [MDN Guide on fat arrow  functions (ES2015)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

-This returned object will be passed as single argument to the callback provided.
+This returned object will be passed as single argument to the callback provided whenever the state changes. ngRedux checks for shallow equality of the state's selected slice whenever the Store is updated, and will call the callback only if there is a change.

 #### Initialization